kenzarh/PBFT/README.md

-# Dynamic PBFT
+# PBFT
-This proposed version of PBFT attributes scores to nodes based on their behaviour.
+This is an implementation of the classic PBFT protocol.